splunk/public-o11y-docs/alerts-detectors-notifications/create-detectors-for-alerts.rst

 - If the chart contains only metrics relevant to APM, such as latency or error rate, the Alert Rule Builder is displayed automatically.

 - If you are using APM and the chart contains both APM and infrastructure or custom metrics, you need to choose which type of detector you want to create.
-To continue after choosing a type and clicking :guilabel:`Proceed to alert signal`, see :ref:`build-rules`.
+To continue after choosing a type and selecting :guilabel:`Proceed to alert signal`, see :ref:`build-rules`.

 After you create a detector from a chart, a :ref:`link to the new detector<link-detector-to-chart>` is automatically added to the chart.